Mstaaravin/OCS.oci-terraform-docker/README.md

 ## Build Performance & Behavior

-The Dockerfile is optimized for build performance using multi-stage builds and efficient layer caching:
+The Dockerfiles are optimized for build performance using efficient layer caching:

 ### Build Times
 - Initial build: ~80-90 seconds